mighty-gerbils/gerbil/doc/reference/make.md

     The `".ss"` extension is automatically added if no extension is specified.
     Dependencies will be automatically detected.

-  - A list of the form `(gxc: file dep: (extra-file ...) opts ...)` or just `(gxc: file opts ...)`, where (a) the file is a string as above, (b) the optional `dep:` option allows to specify extra dependencies that may not be automatically detected, such as files included by an `(include ...)` form, and (c) the remainder of the options are passed to `gsc` while compiling the file.
+  - A list of the form `(gxc: file (plist ...) opts ...)` or just `(gxc: file opts ...)`, where (a) the file is a string as above, (b) the optional plist allows to specify extra build options, and (c) the remainder of the options are passed to `gsc` while compiling the file.
+The only supported extra build options so far are:
+    (1) `extra-inputs:` followed by a list of extra inputs, e.g. files that are `include`'d or otherwise `read` at build-time, and (2) `foreground:` followed by a boolean (default `#f`, so only useful value `#t`) that forces the Gerbil compilation to happen in the foreground, e.g. because it requires side-effects to the Gerbil compiler not available when invoking `gxc` but already done before calling `make`, such as having loaded `~~lib/_gambc#.scm` at syntax-expansion time.

-  - A list of the form `(gsc: file dep: (extra-file ...) opts ...)` or just `(gsc: file opts ...)`, with arguments as for `gxc`, except the file is a raw Gambit Scheme file and won't be compiled by Gerbil Scheme file.
+  - A list of the form `(gsc: file (plist ...) opts ...)` or just `(gsc: file opts ...)`, which is similar to `gxc:`, except the file is a raw Gambit Scheme file directly compiled with `gsc` and rather a Gerbil Scheme file first compiled to Gambit files by `gxc`.
+    As for `gxc:` above, (a) the file is a string as above, (b) the optional plist allows to specify extra build options, and (c) the remainder of the options are passed to `gsc` while compiling the file.
+The only supported extra build option so far is:
+    `extra-inputs:` followed by a list of extra inputs, e.g. files that are `include`'d or otherwise `read` at build-time.
-    This is useful for FFI and other low-level interactions with the Gambit runtime.
+    Such a target is useful for FFI and other low-level interactions with the Gambit runtime.
     To integrate the Gambit Scheme definitions from that file into Gerbil Scheme, there must be a subsequent `ssi:` target, before any other Gerbil-invoking target is specified (any target but one starting with the `gsc:` or `static-include:` keyword).